Codecademy/docs/content/c-sharp/concepts/strings/terms/equals/equals.md

 ---
-Title: 'String.Equals()'
+Title: '.Equals()'
-Description: 'Determines whether two String objects have the same value or not.'
+Description: 'Determines whether two string objects have the same value or not.'
 Subjects:
   - 'Computer Science'
 Tags: